Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 - Some of my recipe testers said their dough doubled in size in an hour, others said it took closer to two hours.
 Be patient!

-There are a few things that can cause this to happen, but primarily it happens to brioche when it is under proofed before baking.
-The crust will set in place on the outside before the dough inside has finished expanding, causing a torn texture along one or both sides of the loaf around the rim of the pan.
+- If your dough looks like it has a tear along the side after it comes out of the oven then it was likely underproofed before baking.
+When you bake underproofed brioche, the crust sets in place on the outside before the dough inside has finished expanding, causing a torn texture along one or both sides of the loaf around the rim of the pan.
 It will still be delicious!

 TL;DR — Recipe Summary